bhf/agni-annotations/README.md

 ## Marker Annotations

-Annotations as a form of documentation.
+Annotations as a form of documentation and context for LLMs and AI Agents.

 ### LLM Markers